 Begin by gently removing and washing the pit.
-Examine it to determine the pointier top from the flatter bottom.
-Place 3-4 toothpicks around the center of the pit and place it on a container of water so that only the bottom portion of the pit is submerged.
-Put the container on a windowsill.
+Examine the pit to determine the pointier top from the flatter bottom.
+Place 3-4 toothpicks around the center of the pit and place it on a container of water so that only the bottom of the pit is submerged.
+Set it on a windowsill.
 Change the water each week to prevent bacteria and mold from forming.
 Your tree will sprout in 4-6 weeks!

-Citrus Fruits (lemons, limes and oranges)
+Citrus Fruits (lemon, lime, oranges)

 Citrus plants are easy to grow, but need warm climates and sunshine to produce fruit.
-Smaller trees, such as the Meyer lemon, can be grown indoors.
+Smaller trees, such as the Meyer lemon, may be grown indoors.
 To plant your own tree, remove the seeds from the fruit, wash and let them dry for a week or two.
 Plant the dried seeds in a container of loose potting soil.
 Cover the pot with plastic wrap to keep the soil moist before germination and place the container in a sunny window.